beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 2. Review the plan, making sure that all necessary `EDF.Signal`s will be extracted, and that the quantization, sample rate, physical units, etc. are reasonable.
 3. Revise the plan as needed, repeating steps 1-2 until you're happy.
 4. Execute the plan, loading all EDF signal data if necessary and converting into `Onda.Samples`
+5. Review the executed plan for additional errors or issues, and iterate steps 1-4 as needed.

 In the following sections, we expand on the philosophy behind OndaEDF's EDF-to-Onda design and present some detailed, opinionated workflows for converting a single EDF and multiple EDFs.

 ## Philosophy

-The motivation for separating the planning and execution is twofold.
+The motivation for separating the planning and execution is threefold.

+First, while there is an [EDF(+) specification](https://www.edfplus.info/specs/index.html),  it's so commonly violated in so many various ways that an EDF conversion package that _requires_ fully spec-compliant EDFs is of little practical use, but at the same time, anticipating and working around all these possible violations is not practical.
+Separating planning and execution during EDF-to-Onda conversion reverts more control to the user for how their _particular_ EDF files are handled.

-First, making the plan a separate intermediate output means that not only can it be reviewed during conversion but can be persisted as a record of how any EDF-derived Onda signals were converted.
+Second, making the plan a separate intermediate output means that not only can it be reviewed during conversion but can be persisted as a record of how any EDF-derived Onda signals were converted.
 This kind of provenance information is very useful when investigating issues with a dataset that may crop up long after the initial conversion.

-Second, planning only requires that the _headers_ of the `EDF.Signal`s be read into memory, thereby separating the iterative part of the conversion process from the expensive, one-time step which requires _all_ the signal data be read into memory.
+Third, planning only requires that the _headers_ of the `EDF.Signal`s be read into memory, thereby separating the iterative part of the conversion process from the expensive, one-time step which requires _all_ the signal data be read into memory.
 This enables workflows that would be impractical otherwise, like planning bulk conversion of thousands of EDFs at once.
 When dealing with large, messy datasets, we have found that metadata issues are both likely to occur and likely to be _different_ across individual EDFs.
 This makes normalizing the EDF metadata one file at a time extremely tedious, since the metadata issues encountered in a single file may not be representative of the rest of the dataset.